'Your body is not used to it' - Alex Corretja worried about Rafael Nadal's fitness ahead of injury return in Abu Dhabi

-Alex Corretja has warned Rafael Nadal that he will take time to get back up to speed as he makes his return from injury at the Mubadala World Tennis Championship.
+Alex Corretja has warned Rafael Nadal that he will take time to get back up to speed as he makes his return from injury at the Mubadala World Tennis Championship, which you can watch live or on demand on discovery+.

 The 20-time major champion has been out since August with a foot issue but is set to make his competitive return to court in Abu Dhabi this week.